drewbiwan/helloworld/README.md

 ## How to compile an established project
 1. Clone git to your local machine
-2. Run "create" task in
+2. Run "create" task in vs code.
+This should pull hdl and ip (xcix) files from shared and synth/hdl directories.
+3. Run "compile" task in vs code.

 ## TODO
 1.  git hooks?